 Alternatives to Filing Bankruptcy in Massachusetts

-If you are not sure whether you want to file for bankruptcy relief, you may want to explore other debt-relief options.
+So if you are not sure whether you want to file for bankruptcy relief, you may want to explore other debt-relief options.
 There are several non-bankruptcy methods for getting out of debt, including financial management, debt settlement, and debt consolidation.
-Each method for getting rid of debt has pros and cons.
+Each method for getting rid of debt however has pros and cons.

 You can learn more about debt settlement and compare it to debt management in Ascend’s Debt Settlement Guide and Debt Management vs. Debt Settlement article.
 We also provide answers to common questions about debt settlement in our FAQs about debt settlement.